-Lecture: Monday-Wednesday-Thursday, 1:35pm-2:40pm, Richards Hall 237.

-Instructor: Evan Dummit, Lake Hall 571, edummit@northeastern.edu.

-Office Hours: Monday-Thursday 10:45am-12:15pm + Thursday 3:00-4:00pm, or by appointment.

-Course Webpage: https://web.northeastern.edu/dummit/teaching fa19 1341.html.

-- Course Textbook: The instructor will write lecture notes for the course (in lieu of an official textbook) as the semester progresses.
-The course will generally follow the presentation in the two books "Worldwide Differential Calculus" and "Worldwide Integral Calculus" by D. Massey, but it is not necessary to purchase either of these books for this course. - Course Topics: This course provides an introduction to differential and integral calculus of one variable.
-Specifically, the course covers rates of change, limits and their applications, differentiation and numerous applications (analyzing motion, graphing, finding minimum and maximum values, antiderivatives), and the basic theory of integration (definite integrals, Riemann sums, the fundamental theorem of calculus, integration techniques, computing areas).
+- Lecture: (Section 19) Monday-Wednesday-Thursday, 1:35pm-2:40pm, online via Zoom.
+(Section 09) Monday-Wednesday-Thursday, 4:35pm-5:40pm, online via Zoom. - Instructor: Evan Dummit (he/him/his), edummit@northeastern.edu. - Office Hours: Monday-Wednesday 3:00pm-4:15pm or by appointment, online via Zoom. - Course Webpage: https://web.northeastern.edu/dummit/teaching_fa20_2321.html. - Course Textbook: The instructor will write lecture notes for the course (in lieu of an official textbook) as the semester progresses.
+The course will generally follow the presentation in "Worldwide Multivariable Calculus" by D. Massey, but it is not necessary to purchase the book for this course.
+(Essentially all calculus books cover the same material in the same way.) - Course Topics: This course is an introduction to multivariable calculus.
+Specifically, the course covers functions of multiple variables, vectors, dot and cross products, lines and planes in 3-space, parametrization of curves and surfaces, partial derivatives, the gradient and tangent planes, the chain rule and linearization, minima and maxima, applied optimization, Lagrange multipliers, double and triple integrals in rectangular/polar/cylindrical/spherical coordinates, changes of variable in multiple integrals, applications of multivariable integration, line and surface integrals, work, circulation, flux, Green's theorem, divergence and curl, Stokes's theorem, and Gauss's divergence theorem.